Waikiki resort mandates vaccination for workers, guests

 Hawaii state workers and Honolulu city employees must show proof of vaccination or get weekly COVID-19 testing.
 Honolulu is requiring patrons of restaurants, gyms, bars, movie theaters, museums and other businesses to show vaccination proof or recent negative tests starting Sept.
 13.

-Sanders said the Waikiki hotels won’t allow testing alternatives, but will allow for medical or religious exemptions and will exempt children younger than 12 who cannot get vaccinated.
+Sanders said the Waikiki hotels won’t allow testing alternatives, but will allow for medical or religious exemptions and will exempt children younger than 12.

 “We want to create an environment where everybody feels comfortable coming to work,” Sanders said.
 “And I don’t think you can do that from an employee standpoint unless you’re requiring all your patrons and your guests to do the same, to be honest.”